They are thread-like structures in which DNA is tightly packed within the nucleus.

 The evolution of sex chromosomes is believed to arise through the mutation of autosomes that carry sex-determining genes.

-At some point, when there is a cluster of genes for sex determination in one of the two autosomes, there is a suppression of recombination to ensure that the group of genes is inherited in a block.
+When there is a cluster of genes for sex determination in one of the two autosomes, there is a suppression of recombination to ensure that the group of genes is inherited in a block.

 Once this occurs, however, a fledgling Y chromosome begins to form, accumulating transposable elements, chromosome rearrangements, and other deleterious mutations, hitchhiking with genes for sex determination.